meetvariya/mycicd/multiagent-pipeline/README.md

-## Jenkins Pipeline to Check Versions of Maven and Node.js
+## Inside Multiagent Jenkins Pipeline to Check Versions of Maven and Node.js
 This pipeline runs two stages: one for checking the version of Maven and another for checking the version of Node.js.
 Each stage uses a Docker container with the respective tool's image.

 ## Stages: